top of page

 When a situation, behavior, or individual is labeled as vexatious, it implies that they provoke irritation, annoyance, or agitation, sometimes intentionally or persistently.
 Vexatious matters can include trivial or petty issues that continuously trouble someone, as well as more significant problems that are causing ongoing distress.
 This term underscores the capacity of certain things or actions to test one's patience or provoke negative emotions, highlighting their tendency to be a source of persistent frustration or discomfort.

-Example sentences of vexatious
+Example sentences containing vexatious

 1. He was known for his vexatious behaviour at family gatherings.